-- 1. Click the Start button, click Control Panel, and then click Printers and Other Hardware. - 2.
-Click View installed printers or fax printers.

-If the printer is listed, right-click the printer icon.
+- Click Start→ Control Panel→ Printers and Other Hardware→ View installed printers or fax printers. - If the printer is listed, right-click the printer icon. - Click Properties→ Ports.

-3. Click Properties and click the Ports tab.
 For a parallel printer, ensure that the Print to the following port(s): setting is LPT1 (Printer Port).
 For a USB printer, ensure that the Print to the following port(s): setting is USB.

-Reinstall the printer driver -

-See the printer documentation for instructions
+Reinstall the printer driver - See the printer documentation for instructions.